By Roy Burner (Minister of the Gospel)

-Isaiah, in speaking the words of the Lord, said: And Babylon, the glory of kingdoms, the beauty of the Chaldean's excellency, shall be as when God overthrew Sodom and Gomorrah (Isaiah 13:19).
+Isaiah, in speaking the words of the Lord, said: And Babylon, the glory of kingdoms, the beauty of the Chaldees' excellency, shall be as when God overthrew Sodom and Gomorrah (Isaiah 13:19).

 I am afraid we have not learned our lesson; or taken heed, as we are seeing Sodom and Gomorrah evilness flourishing, in many nations of the world.

 A Bible commentary noted: Isaiah now pictures Babylon as a deposed queen who can do no more than sit in the dust.
 She is no longer the mistress of kingdoms.
-This same imagery is found in the Book of Revelation; concerning the mystical Babylon.
+This same imagery is found in the New Testament concerning mystical Babylon.

 The first reference to mystical Babylon is found in the Book of Revelation: And there followed another angel, saying, Babylon is fallen, is fallen, that great city, because she made all nations drink of the wine of the wrath of her fornication (Revelation 14:8).

-A Bible commentary noted: Represented as a city; but not the Babylon in Chaldea, which had fallen many hundreds of years before.
-This city was famous for its pride and haughtiness, its tyranny and cruelty, with its name signifying "confusion."
-It drew others with the pleasures of this world, deceivableness of unrighteousness, even drawing other nations into its practices.
+A Bible commentary noted: Represented as a city; but not the Babylon in Chaldea, which had fallen many hundreds of years before, this city was famous for its pride and haughtiness, its tyranny and cruelty, with its name signifying "confusion."
+It drew others with the pleasures of this world, its deceit of unrighteousness, even drawing other nations into its practices.

-Some have suggested that mystical Babylon could represent America; being called "The Modern Day Babylon."
-It is frightening to note that ungodliness has swept across this nation openly flaunting a Sodom and Gomorrah lifestyle and spreading its ungodliness to other nations of the world; promoting the very things God's Word condemns.
+Some have suggested that mystical Babylon could represent America; called "The Modern Day Babylon."
+It is frightening to note this nation openly flaunts a Sodom and Gomorrah lifestyle; spreading its ungodliness to other nations of the world, promoting the very thing God's Word condemns.

 Other once godly nations have let down their guard; allowing a similarity to fester in their nation.
-If continued unabated; will this not bring a similar fate; as that of mystical Babylon to their doorstep?
+If continued unabated; will this not bring a similar fate; as that of mystical Babylon?

 The Book of Revelation reveals the fall of mystical Babylon: And after these things I (or John) saw another angel come down from heaven, having great power (or authority); and the earth was lightened (or illuminated) with glory.
 And he cried mightily with a strong (or loud) voice, saying, Babylon the great is fallen, is fallen, and is become the habitation of devils (or demons), and the hold of every foul spirit, and a cage of every unclean and hateful (or hatred) bird (Revelation 18:1-2).